BND Hamburger Icon

 Traditional social media monitoring often focuses on measuring the number of likes, comments and shares a post gets.
 While these numbers might indicate buzz around a company, they don’t give emotional insights into consumers’ likes, dislikes and expectations.

-In contrast, you can use sentiment analysis to “understand whether consumers feel ‘positive,’ ‘negative’ or ‘neutral’ about a certain brand, product or topic,” said Maxime-Samuel Nie-Rouquette, account manager at Tempo Software and former client success manager at Semeon Analytics, a data analytics company that specializes in sentiment analysis.
+In contrast, you can use sentiment analysis to “understand whether consumers feel ‘positive,’ ‘negative’ or ‘neutral’ about a certain brand, product or topic,” said Maxime-Samuel Nie-Rouquette, former head of partnerships at EverIT and former account manager at Tempo Software.

 MacPhedran recommends diving deeper to determine any nuances in the sentiments expressed.
 “For example, is there a specific location associated with clusters of negative sentiment?
 Is there a specific issue that is associated?
 ‘Returns,’ for example, might indicate people are generally unhappy with a returns policy.”